wsovalle/docker-vxcan/README.md

 Endpoint level (`docker network connect --driver-opts `, not supported by `compose`):
 - `vxcan.peer` - CAN interface name in a container

+# Manual build (dev)

+Simple way of rebuilding plugin from sources is to use an attached script:

+`$ images/docker-plugin/rebuild-plugin.sh`

+It removes existing plugin, rebuilds from sources and enables freshly built version.

+For separate steps refer to the contents of above script.